Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one: Introduction

 \begin{theorem} Assume that the kernel $K$ satisfies assumptions \eqref{kernel1}, \eqref{kernel2} and \eqref{kernel3}.
 Then there exists $\rho_*>0$ such that for every $\rho\in(0,\rho_*)$ and for $b=\frac{1+\rho}{\rho}$ there is a positive solution $g\in C^1((0,\infty))$ to \eqref{selfsim4} with unit mass and satisfying

 \end{theorem}

 In the statement we have considered without loss of generality the case of unit mass $M=1$: it obviously follows that for every $M>0$ and $\rho\in(0,\rho_*)$ there is a solution $g$ satisfying \eqref{mass} and \eqref{asymp}, for $b$ as in \eqref{b}.
-Notice that this result resembles the situation for the additive kernel, for which the critical exponent is $\rho_*=1$; we however expect that $\rho_*$ is in general not equal to one, but depends on the details of the kernel (see \cite{HNV16} for a justification of this conjecture).
+Notice that this result resembles the situation for the additive kernel, for which a critical exponent $\rho_{crit}=1$ exists, above which there exists no nonnegative solution; our result does not give a critical value $\rho_{crit}$, we however expect that $\rho_{crit}$ is in general not equal to one, but depends on the details of the kernel (see \cite{HNV16} for a justification of this conjecture).
+In fact, we conjecture that there are cases where $\rho_{crit}=\infty$ as explained in Remark~\ref{rm:beta0} below.

 The proof of the theorem is given in Section~\ref{sect:ex1} and Section~\ref{sect:ex2}.
 The strategy is based on a linearization around the explicit solution of an approximate equation, and on a fixed point argument.
 This provides the existence of a continuous solution satisfying the first condition in \eqref{asymp} (Proposition~\ref{prop:fixedpoint} and Corollary~\ref{cor:fixedpoint}); however, in order to apply the contraction mapping principle, we have to work in a space of functions with a non-optimal decay at infinity, and due to this reason we are not able to directly obtain also the second condition in \eqref{asymp}.
 The exact asymptotic of the solution at infinity will be recovered in a second step, together with its strict positivity: to do so, we prove the differentiability of the solution and a decay estimate on its derivative in the form $|g'(x)|\leq\frac{C}{x}|g(x)|$ (Lemma~\ref{lem:continuation}), which allows us to obtain a good approximation of the equation and to complete the proof.